Model

 The classes models can be used in the following cases:

-- Data serialization and deserialization (Json mapping),
+- Data serialization and deserialization with the (Json mapper),

 - Data validation with AJV or any library compatible with JsonSchema (opens new window),